sagemathinc/cocalc/notes/final_push.md

     t.p.ls(path:'.', hidden:true, cb:console.log)
     t.p.push_to_database(console.log)

-[ ] (0:30?) using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed

 [ ] (2:00?) implement and test restore

 [ ] (2:00?) figure out how to switch from the current useless backup system to using this new snapshots-to-db and implement